KALYDECO is indicated for the treatment of CF in patients age 6 years and older who have a G551D mutation in the CFTRa gene.

 Click here for full Indication, including Limitations of Use.

+KALYDECO is a prescription medication used for the treatment of cystic fibrosis (CF) in patients age 6 years and older who have a certain mutation in their CF gene called the G551D mutation.

-KALYDECO is classified as a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.
+KALYDECO™ (ivacaftor) is classified as a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.
 KALYDECO is indicated for the treatment of cystic fibrosis (CF) in patients age 6 years and older who have a G551D mutation in the CFTR gene.
 If the patient's genotype is unknown, an FDA-cleared CF mutation test should be used to detect the presence of the G551D mutation.

 Limitations of Use

 KALYDECO is not effective in patients with CF who are homozygous for the F508del mutation in the CFTR gene and has not been studied in other populations of patients with CF.